kaosat-dev/kaosat-dev.github.io/pages/portfolio.md

 ## Simple-scan

 A full blown 3d scanning app in the browser , with connected dedicated hardware !
+It was done for the KIT in Germany, Karslruhe

 ![scan](/assets/img/portfolio/simple-scan/0ceca305-6b8d-4b69-8ee9-951658f5fff3.png "scan")